cscsCSCScscs/pyodbc/Module.md

 any time and affects queries executed after the change.
 The default is `False`.
 This can be useful when database columns have inconsistent capitalization.

+### native_uuid

+A Boolean that determines whether SQL_GUID columns are returned as text (`False`, the default) or `uuid.UUID` (True) objects.
+The default is False for backwards compatibility, but this may change in a future release.

 ### pooling

 A Boolean indicating whether connection pooling is enabled.
 This is a global (HENV) setting, so